-The NZTA will need to apply to the CCC to alter the existing 'designation' between Harewood and Avonhead Roads as the current one is not wide enough for the proposed road and intersection improvements.
+The NZTA needed to apply to the CCC to alter the existing 'designation' between Harewood and Avonhead Roads as the original one was not wide enough for the proposed road and intersection improvements.
 A designation is like zoning the land for road purposes.
-It is likely the application will be publicly notified enabling anyone to make a submission.
-Resource consents from Environment Canterbury will also be needed for such things as discharging stormwater during construction, operation of the road and intersections and the construction of culverts and bridges.
+This application was publicly notified enabling anyone to make a submission.
+Resource consents from Environment Canterbury were also needed for such things as discharging stormwater during construction, operation of the road and intersections and the construction of culverts and bridges.

 Why is NZTA planning a southern airport access?